This morning the whole family slept in.

 We each took turns playing music that reminded us of Ollie.

-The snow continued to pile up and we had a 3:50 Star Wars movie to
+The snow continued to pile up, and we had a 3:50 Star Wars movie to

 be at, so we deiced to get out and start shoveling the deathway.

-When we finally got down our of our snowy neighborhood,
+When we finally left our snowy neighborhood,

 we dropped Lottie off at Lucy's house and went to see Star Wars.